AyanavaKarmakar/service-ticketing-system/README.md

 # Service Ticketing System

-User Authentication, Customer Support Request Creation and Administration Action capability for a Service Ticketing System.
+User Authentication, Customer Support Request Creation and Administration Action Capability for a Service Ticketing System.

 ## Technologies Used